xendarboh/mina-zkignite-cohort0/README.md

 #### UI & Smart Contracts

-- ✅ bioauthorize generic data using the Mina x Humanode ZK Oracle
+- ✅ bioauthorize generic data using the Mina <•> Humanode ZK Oracle
 - 🚧 register a Mina account as a bio-authorized account belonging to a unique living human